Article II—Our Membership

 - the conviction of the will of God on the part of the candidate; and

-The officers in this church shall be the Elders and those to whom the Board of Elders delegates authority and designates as officers.
-Selection of new Elders, Deacons and the Pastoral Elder shall be by appointment of the Board of Elders.
+The officers in this church shall be the Elders and those to whom they delegate authority and designate as officers.
+Selection of new Elders, Deacons and the Pastoral Elder shall be by appointment of the Elders.
 The Pastoral Elder shall appoint all pastoral and ministerial staff (other than the Pastoral Elder), and as there is wisdom in the counsel of many, consult with his fellow Elders on major hires.

 Description of the Office

-Our church is Elder led.
-The Board of Elders governs, corrects, cares for (shepherds) and oversees the spiritual interests of this church.
-An Elder must be a member of this church and lead a life that meets the qualifications of Scripture and embodies the "Calling, Convictions and Commitments" of Watermark Community Church.
+Consistent with the exhortation of Scripture, Watermark is led by a team of Elders/Pastors, not one man who reports to a board.
+This team of Elders/Pastors governs, corrects, cares for (shepherds), and oversees the spiritual interests of this church.
+An Elder must be a Member of this church and lead a life that meets the qualifications of Scripture and embodies the "Calling, Convictions and Commitments" of Watermark Community Church.

-The Board of Elders shall be comprised of not less than three (3) nor more than ten (10) men.
-The number of Elders must be limited by the number of qualified men that the Lord raises up and the ability of the Board of Elders to maintain intimate, deep and growing relationships between its members.
-It is imperative that the Board of Elders model accountability, care and every other aspect of authentic biblical community.
-Great care should be taken as to the effects of the number of Elders on the Board of Elders' intimacy and the integrity of relationships among the members of the Board of Elders.
+The Elders shall be comprised of not less than three (3) nor more than ten (10) men.
+The number of Elders must be limited by the number of qualified men that the Lord raises up and the ability of the Elders to maintain intimate, deep, and growing relationships between its members.
+It is imperative that the Elders model accountability, care, and every other aspect of authentic biblical community.
+Great care should be taken as to the effects of the number of Elders so as to ensure relational trust and intimacy amongst them.

 - providing spiritual leadership for the church;